Code-the-Dream-School/python-200/REVIEWING.md

 2. Find the `.md` file you want to render (e.g., `04_llm_lesson.md`)
 3. Click the `...` in the top-right, and then select `View file`

-Now you will see the fully rendered markdown.
-This is also a great chance to spot broken images or formatting mishaps, which could be useful to mention in the review.
+Now you will see the fully rendered markdown (this is how it will appear in the repo if it is merged).
+This is a great chance to spot broken images or formatting mishaps, which could be useful to mention in the review.

 ## First-time reviewer checklist
 - [ ] Read through the lesson as if you were a beginner: is it clear and friendly, and resist the lure of bullet-point lists?